Britain presses on with AstraZeneca vaccine amid questions over trial data

 “It has largely to do with the race drugmakers are engaged in currently, which leads them to present vaccine candidates in the best possible way and not release full protocols and results.
 It is the opposite of what is needed in our view.”

-Nonetheless, Britain’s top science adviser said on Thursday that the interim results showed the AstraZeneca vaccine was successful.
+Nonetheless, Britain’s top science adviser said the interim results showed the AstraZeneca vaccine was successful.

-“The headline result is the vaccine works and that’s very exciting,” Patrick Vallance said during a news conference with Prime Minister Boris Johnson.
+“The headline result is the vaccine works and that’s very exciting,” Patrick Vallance said on Thursday during a news conference with Prime Minister Boris Johnson.

-Shares in AstraZeneca were down 0.8% at around 0830 GMT.
-They have fallen about 7% since it reported the vaccine data on Monday.

 “Sub-group analyses in randomised controlled trials are always fraught with difficulties,” said Paul Hunter, a professor of medicine at Britain’s University of East Anglia.

-“In order to have faith in the results,” Hunter said, any sub-group analysis “should be sufficiently powered” with large numbers of volunteers to take readings from.
+“In order to have faith in the results,” Hunter added, any sub-group analysis “should be sufficiently powered” with large numbers of volunteers.

 ‘NUMBER OF VARIABLES’

+Shares in AstraZeneca were down 0.7% at around 1055 GMT.
+They have fallen about 7% since it reported the vaccine data on Monday.

+Vaccine optimism helped buoy the stock to record peaks this year, making the drugmaker the most valuable listed British company, but its shares have lost over 17% since late July and it has fallen behind Unilever and Shell.

-In contrast to AstraZeneca’s stock price drop this week, Moderna has rallied 22% since releasing its vaccine trial data on Nov.
-16 and Pfizer and BioNTech are up 6% and 14% respectively since announcing their successful data on Nov.
+In contrast to AstraZeneca’s drop this week, Moderna shares have rallied 22% since it released its vaccine trial data on Nov.
+16 and Pfizer and BioNTech are up 6% and 14% respectively since announcing data on Nov.
 9.

+A peer-reviewed analysis of data from the AstraZeneca-Oxford trial will be published in The Lancet in coming weeks.

-He said no-one in the subgroup that got the initial half dose was older than 55 - suggesting the regimen’s efficacy in crucial older age groups is unproven in this interim data.
+He said no-one in the sub-group that got the initial half dose was older than 55 - suggesting that regimen’s efficacy in older age groups was unproven.

-In the group that received a correct full dose followed by a full dose, he noted, older people were included.

 “There are a number of variables that we need to understand, and what has been the role of each one of them in achieving the difference in efficacy,” Slaoui told a briefing on Tuesday.